practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

-iWhen I first came to Ruby, one of the things that impressed me the most was the killer features provided by the `Enumerable` module.
-Methods like `map`, `select`, and `sort_by` were my gateway drug, and it didn't take long before my nose was buried in the Pickaxe book on a near constant basis until I mastered all of what `Enumerable` had to offer.
-I swear, when I finally understood why one might want to use `reduce` from time to time, it was a near religious experience for me.
+When I first came to Ruby, one of the things that impressed me the most was the killer features provided by the `Enumerable` module.
+I eventually also came to love `Enumerator`, even though it took me a long time to figure out what it was and what one might use it for.

-Working with `Enumerator` on the other hand, was a totally different story.
-I had no idea what an `Enumerator` was, or why one would want to use one.
-The fact that earlier versions of Ruby did not integrate the construct nearly as seamlessly as modern versions do combined with the lack of obvious use cases made it hard for me to have the same excitement that I had about `Enumerable`.
-But then eventually, I developed a need for `map_with_index`, something that ActiveSupport provided but didn't exist in pure Ruby.
-Seeing how elegantly this method could be implemented using `Enumerator` broke down my resistance, and I gradually came to love the construct.

-I had always assumed that these features worked through some dark form of magic that was buried deep within the Ruby interpreter.
-As a beginner with so much left to learn just to be productive, I was content to leave the details about what was going on under the hood as something to study much later.
+As a beginner, I had always assumed that these features worked through some dark form of magic that was buried deep within the Ruby interpreter.
+With so much left to learn just to be productive, I was content to leave the details about what was going on under the hood as something to study much later.
 After some time passed, I came to regret that decision thanks to David A. Black.

 David teaches Ruby to raw beginners by not only showing them what `Enumerable` can do, but also by making them implement their own version of it!
-This is a profoundly good exercise, because it exposes how non-magical the features are: if you understand while loops and yield, you can build all the methods in `Enumerable`.
-Recently, I discovered that the same can be said for `Enumerator`, as long as your understanding of `Enumerable` is solid, and if you're not averse to learning some basic details about the relatively new `Fiber` construct.
+This is a profoundly good exercise, because it exposes how non-magical the features are: if you understand `yield`, you can build all the methods in `Enumerable`.
+Similarly, the interesting features of `Enumerator` can be implemented fairly easily if you use Ruby's `Fiber` construct.

 In this article, we're going to work through the exercise of rolling your own subset of the functionality provided by `Enumerable` and `Enumerator`, discussing each detail along the way.
-For some of you, this may be the first time you've really thought about these concepts, but it is bound to be a review for others.
-No matter what your skill level is, I recommend working slowly and deliberately through these materials, running the code on your own machine and playing around with it.
-An understanding of the elegant design of these constructs will undoubtedly give you a great source of inspiration that you can draw from when designing new constructs in your own programs.
+Regardless of your skill level, an understanding of the elegant design of these constructs will undoubtedly give you a great source of inspiration that you can draw from when designing new constructs in your own programs.

 ### Setting the stage with some tests